tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\X8A9240.jpeg)<br>
-I'm on a boat and, it's going fast and<br>
+*I'm on a boat and, it's going fast and*<br>
-I got a nautical themed Pashmina Afghan<br>
+*I got a nautical themed Pashmina Afghan*<br>
-I'm the king of the world on a boat like Leo<br>
+*I'm the king of the world on a boat like Leo*<br>
-If you're on the shore, then you're sure not me-oh
+*If you're on the shore, then you're sure not me-oh*
 <br><br>

 ![](\images\bahamas-album\FullSizeRender.jpg)<br>
-Fun fact: the collective noun for a group of jays is a party.
+Something I learned recently: the collective noun for a group of jays is a party.
 <br><br>

 ![](\images\bahamas-album\IMG_5759.jpeg)<br>